Aash90/RockPaperScissor/README.md

 It is based on rules specified in [GAME_RULES](https://github.com/Aash90/RockPaperScissor/blob/master/game_objects.py).
 These rules can be modified inorder to add or delete new objects.

+_Note: Developed and tested on Windows 10 with Python3_

 # Requirements
 - Python3

 # How to Use
 1. Download the files [GAME](https://github.com/Aash90/RockPaperScissor/blob/master/game.py), and [GAME_RULES](https://github.com/Aash90/RockPaperScissor/blob/master/game_objects.py)

-2. Make sure both of above files are in same directory.
+2. Make sure both of the above files are in same directory.
 3. On Windows:

-  - Click on the **_game.py_** file
+    Click on the **_game.py_** file

        OR

-  - From terminal execute cmd as shown below
+    From terminal execute cmd as shown below
     ```
     C:\>python game.py
     ```